iotserver24/codex/website/docs/contributing.md

 ## What We Don't Accept

-Since CodeX is closed source, we cannot accept:
+Since Xibe AI is closed source, we cannot accept:
 - Code contributions to the main application
 - Feature requests requiring code changes
 - Bug reports about the application itself (please use GitHub Issues instead)